 No Choice of Repair or Replace – Appliances sometime reach the end of their lives.
 It happens.
 You may be able to keep them running with some quick fixes, but they’re just going to keep breaking until you buy new.
 If you have the ability (and the desire) to repair the appliance on your own, then choosing to get it repaired rather than replace is great.
 But if you’re constantly dealing with something breaking down, having to call for repairs, having to pay (even at a discount) for repairs, it’s going to get old fast.
 And you will likely end up giving in and buying a new appliance.

 And that’s likely what these companies rely on.
 After all, warranty companies make money by taking in more than they spend.

 Fine Print – The fine print is always where they get you.
 Frequently, home warranty companies have a clause in their fine print that they don’t have to cover an appliance that wasn’t properly maintained.
 They might require you to produce proof of maintenance.
 If you just bought your home, you have no idea what the previous owners did and you certainly don’t have the proof of maintenance.

 New Home Owners

 If you are buying a house and the seller is offering a home warranty, take it.
 You don’t know how the home has been taken care of prior to your purchase, and if someone else is paying for it, go for it.
 Your mileage may vary as to the service, but if something breaks down in the first months of owning your home, you might be glad you have it.
+If the service is covered, you might as well start with those providers and see what your warranty covers.
 That said, I recommend not renewing and instead putting that money into a home repair fund.

 In Conclusion – Don’t Bother